elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - A desert of concrete, camphor, steel, shavings, disinfected marsh
-- {:.pr} a heavy place mined with eyes of flame and mushroom, a perversion of steel of rape, torture, spasm, collapse, slaughter, a mad greyhound,
+- {:.pr} a heavy place mined with eyes of flame and mushroom, a perversion of steel
+- {:.pr} of rape, torture, spasm, collapse, slaughter, a mad greyhound,
-- {:.pr} a low thunder, a frenzied spit in the chemical sun, a distressed ocean through the narrow gully of catechism, of a sneeze.
+- {:.pr} a low thunder, a frenzied spit on the chemical sun, a distressed ocean through the narrow gully of catechism, of a sneeze.

 - {:.sp} The Woman Reciter.